 Even though I enjoyed all the performances, I have to admit I had a preference for the troupe of local high school students who prepared a show of traditional Sado Island dances and music, the Sado Okesa.
 It might have been because it was my first time seeing such a dance performed to melancholic music, or maybe because of the incredible energy and talent these young performers had.
 Either way, judging by the applause in the audience, I wasn’t the only one enjoying the show!

 Mingling with the locals in Hamochi

-In between these two shows, I took time to stroll along the main street of Hamochi, which was closed to cars and decorated with a few food and drinks stalls or the day.
+In between these two shows, I took time to stroll along the main street of Hamochi, which was closed to cars and decorated with a few food and drinks stalls for the day.
 The residents whose houses border the street all have their windows and doors open.
 I can see a few of them seated around their table, enjoying a nice meal with neighbours, recharging their batteries for the rest of the festival.
 In the main street, kids mingled with the elderly and artists with the audience, creating a family atmosphere to the festivities.

-As the evening falls, this merry group of festival-goers walks to Kusakari Shrine in company of the portable shrine.
+As the evening falls, this merry group of festival-goers walks to Kusakari Shrine in the company of the portable shrine.
 A traditonal Noh theatre performance awaits them there to top it off the day.